-Before I knew what I was doing, (ie, before the food network), I NEVER ate baked chicken.
+Before I knew what I was doing, I NEVER ate baked chicken breast.
 I used to chop it up first and fry it in a frying pan and it would get some color, but it would be dry and not very appetizing.
 I tried baking it in the oven, but it pretty much turned out the same way except for without the color.
 Sometimes it ended up tasting all rubbery too.

 Then one day, I watched a show on the Food Network, cant remember which one, and the host of the show let the viewers in on the secret of how restaurants cook chicken breast to make it juicy and flavorful.
-Since then, I have never had crappy baked chicken breast again.
+I have not had a dry and rubbery baked chicken breast since.
 Now whenever I make it, it has nice color and it is always juicy and tender inside.

 The secret is to brown the chicken in a hot pan on both sides and then slide the pan into a pre-heated oven for a few minutes.
 That’s it!

 Of course you can spruce it up a bit if you sprinkle your baked chicken with herbs and spices before you throw it in the pan or make a quick sauce in the pan once the chicken is done.
 I often use a Cajun spice or a Greek mixture.